KGB33/dev-kgb33-notes/notes/static/markdown/psql.md

 Used when a row may or maynot be present in the database.

-For example if a user updates their email shortly after creating their account, and the order that the database recives these requests is not known.
+For example if a user updates their email shortly after creating their account, and the order that the database receives these requests is not known.
 Only the most up-to-date info will be kept. regardless of which gets there first.

 ```SQL
 INSERT INTO $table ($pk, $column_1, ... $column_N) VALUES ($pk, $value_1, ... $value_2)
 ON CONFLICT ($pk) DO UPDATE SET $column_to_update = EXCLUDED.$column_to_update;
 ```

 # Forign Key

 A Forign Key is a column in a table that links to the primary key of a row in another column.